ESG contract clauses are becoming increasingly essential tools for businesses seeking to remain compliant, competitive, and credible.

 - Social - this concerns inequality, inclusiveness, labour relations and human rights.
 You may have seen 'Modern Slavery' and 'Bribery' clauses in contracts.

-'ESG reporting' provides a framework within which companies must be transparent about the impact that their activities are having on the environment and local communities, make commitments to reduce that impact and to be accountable for the manner in which they treat their employees and the wider community.
+'ESG reporting' provides a framework within which companies must be transparent about the impact their activities have on the environment and local communities, make commitments to reduce that impact, and be accountable for the manner in which they treat their employees and the wider community.

 How does ESG apply to me?